2022 Eastern Michigan Eagles football team

 The 2022 Eastern Michigan Eagles football team represented Eastern Michigan University during the 2022 NCAA Division I FBS football season.
 The Eagles were led by ninth-year head coach Chris Creighton and played their home games at Rynearson Stadium in Ypsilanti, Michigan.
 They competed as members of the West Division of the Mid-American Conference (MAC).
 By finishing the regular season at 8–4, the Eagles reached eight wins for the first time since winning a school-record ten games in 1987.

-Previous season

-The Eagles finished the 2021 season 7–6, 4–4 in MAC play to finish in a three-way tie for last place in the West Division.
-They received an invite to the LendingTree Bowl where they lost to Liberty.